BxCppDev/bxdecay0/README.rst

 BxDecay0 aims to  be used by any C++ simulation  program that needs to generate  the kinematics  of primary  particles emitted  from specific nuclear  decays  (example:  input  for a  Geant4_  based  Monte  Carlo simulation  program).
-It  can be  easily "interfaced  with the  HepMC_ event/particle model or any other client application.
+It  can be  easily interfaced  with the  HepMC_ event/particle model or any other client application.

 .. contents::